Use of Ionising Radiation for Dental Purposes

 The Council has agreed the following policy in relation to the use of ionising radiation for dental purposes:

 - The Dental Council supports the maintenance of high radiographic standards in dental practice.

-- A Prescriber is a registered dental practitioner under Section 26 of the Dentists Act 1985.
+- A referrer is a registered dental practitioner under Section 26 of the Dentists Act 1985.

-- A Prescriber may request a radiographic examination for dental purposes and shall indicate in writing on the patients’ record his/her reason for requesting that particular exposure.
+- A referrer may request a radiographic examination for dental purposes and shall indicate in writing on the patients’ record his/her reason for requesting that particular exposure.

 - A Practitioner as defined in these regulations shall be the person who can determine that exposure to radiation for dental purposes is justified and that the procedures followed are such that the dose of ionising radiation to the patient is as low as reasonably achievable in order to achieve the required effect.

 - In dental practice in Ireland a Practitioner and a Prescriber will in all likelihood be one and the same person.

 - The dental exposure shall show a sufficient net benefit compared with any detriment that exposure might cause.
 The radiation dose shall be as low as is reasonably achievable for the aims of the radiographic examination being undertaken.